redstar/m2lang/README.md

 - Only a dummy driver exists to see the parser in action.
 - A couple of IR statements is emitted to the console after succesful parsing.

-[1]: https://app.travis-ci.com/github/redstar/m2lang "Travis CI Build Status"
-[2]: https://cirrus-ci.com/github/redstar/m2lang "Cirrus CI Build Status"
+[1]: https://cirrus-ci.com/github/redstar/m2lang "Cirrus CI Build Status"